scrabbletank/farhome-rules/rulesdoc.md

 ### Basic

 #### Agile
-As long as you aren't wearing armor, when making a defense roll you roll defense dice equal to your Dexterity score.
+When wearing light or no armor you roll defense dice equal to your Dexterity score when making defense rolls.
+You gain the benefits from magical armor, but ignore the base defense given by light armors.

 #### Alert
 You may use Willpower instead of Dexterity when rolling initiative.
 You cannot be surprised.